- Clinical science

 - Symptoms of croup primarily occur during the late evening/night.

-- Mild: barking cough, hoarseness, and mild inspiratory stridor due to subglottic narrowing
+- Mild: seal-like barking cough, hoarseness, and mild inspiratory stridor due to subglottic narrowing

 - Moderate: dyspnea at rest, pronounced thoracic retractions, pallor, tachycardia > 160/min